tatarko/yii-slack/README.md

 ## Usage

-For simple OAuth you need just make one link visible to user in any view:
+For simple OAuth just create link in any view file:

 ```php
 <a href="<?= $this->createUrl('site/slack') ?>">Login with Slack</a>